 Sailoz Mukherjee : Oil Painting

 Sailoz Mukherjee was one of the pioneering figures of modern Indian art in the twentieth century.
-During the early forties, when India was at the peak of its struggle to attain her own independence and identity, the art community of the country was striving to locate their indigenous understanding of modernity.
+During the early forties, when India was at the peak of its struggle to attain her own independence and identity, the art community of the country was striving to locate its indigenous understanding of modernity.

-He was one of the prominent artists of the time, to explore the medium of oil painting but as a non-conformist to the ways of the classical academic method of the west.
+He was one of the prominent artists of the time, to explore the medium of oil painting but was a non-conformist to the ways of the classical academic method of the West.
 Richard Bartholomew describes, “Sailoz Mookherjea, attempted to fuse together the fluid technique in oils with the characteristically Indian attitude to nature.
-In such compositions as Washing Day, Wind and Harvest, one sees the influence of Matisse in the drawing – reinforced by colours that are vibrant and Indian.
+In such compositions as Washing Day, Wind, and Harvest, one sees the influence of Matisse in the drawing – reinforced by colours that are vibrant and Indian.
 By the end of the 40s, Mookherjea had simplified the style of the Pahari School, evolving a lyrical style that was eminently suited to oils and to his sensibility.”
 Mukherjee moved to Paris in 1937.
-Ecole de Paris styles substantially inspired his inclination towards bold and spontaneous approach towards painting.
+Ecole de Paris styles substantially inspired his inclination toward a bold and spontaneous approach to painting.
 A.S.
 Raman records one of their first conversations in an article published in The Illustrated Weekly of India, 1964 (again published in The Critical Vision – Selected Writings, Lalit Kala Akademi, New Delhi, 1993), where Mukherjee confirms, “I owe my basic inspiration to Matisse’s odalisques.
 I accept whatever new forms of self-expression suit my oriental temperament and tradition.
-No doubt my simplification of form and vibrancy of colour derive from the Ecole de Paris, particularly from Matisse and Modigliani.
+No doubt my simplification of form and vibrancy of colour derives from the Ecole de Paris, particularly from Matisse and Modigliani.
 But my main influences are the folk art of India and the Basholi miniatures.
 As a result of my stay in Europe, my work has inevitably acquired a somewhat sophisticated flavor.
 But my roots are in India, and I may assure you that they are very firm.”
 Rural life and landscape were central to his theme and his enthusiasm for modern idioms translated the homegrown style of representation to a more intuitive regeneration, which was the need for the new sensibility of modernism in Indian art.

 Sailoz Mukherjee Painting